 Features of the embalming traditions, specifically the variable excerebration and evisceration traditions, represented the Egyptian view of death.
 Fine-grain analyses, through primary imaging data for these traditions, have recently been made possible on a large scale through the development of a radiological mummy database.
 The IMPACT Radiological Mummy Database is a multi-institutional, collaborative research project devoted to the scientific study of mummified remains through primary data from medical imaging modalities.
 This first application of IMPACT addresses the evolution of Egyptian excerebration and evisceration, and how suites of features in mummies of differing age, sex, status, and location differ and how they relate to the fate of the recipient’s afterlife and to sociopolitical and ideological changes and interactions.

 Wade, Andrew D., "Hearts and Minds: Examining the Evolution of the Egyptian Excerebration and Evisceration Traditions through the IMPACT Mummy Database" (2012).
 University of Western Ontario - Electronic Thesis and Dissertation Repository.
 Paper 453.

-Archaeological Anthropology Commons, Biological and Physical Anthropology Commons, Body Regions Commons, Cardiovascular System Commons, Databases and Information Systems Commons, Digestive System Commons, Knowledge Translation Commons, Medical Biophysics Commons, Musculoskeletal System Commons, Radiology Commons, Respiratory System Commons
+Archaeological Anthropology Commons, Biological and Physical Anthropology Commons, Body Regions Commons, Cardiovascular System Commons, Databases and Information Systems Commons, Digestive System Commons, Medical Biophysics Commons, Musculoskeletal System Commons, Radiology Commons, Respiratory System Commons, Translational Medical Research Commons